hpsilva/hpsilva.github.io/_posts/2015-12-01-dealing-with-unicode.md

 ### Unicodedata library
-In dealing with this unicode sort of issues, the best way we have found around here is to make use of the standard library `unicodedata`, that allow latin unicode characters to degrade nicely into ASCII.
+In dealing with this unicode sort of issues, the simplest way found is to make use of the standard library `unicodedata`, that allow latin unicode characters to degrade nicely into ASCII.

 Unicodedata contains a method named `normalize` that is used to return the normal form of the Unicode string.
-Furthermore it has several modes (NFC, NFKC, NFD, NFKD), but as of now we are just concerned to degrade from Unicode to ASCII so we'll be using this time around `NFKD` like so:
+Furthermore it has several operating modes (NFC, NFKC, NFD, NFKD), but as of now we are just concerned to degrade from Unicode to ASCII so we'll be using this time around `NFKD` like so:

 ```python
 import unicodedata as unicode